SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ![Keystore explorer2](/images/users-guide/opcua/opcua-keystore-explorer2.png)

-The keystore can then be uploaded as binary in Cumulocity and it can be used in the server configuration.
+The keystore can then be uploaded as binary in Cumulocity IoT and it can be used in the server configuration.

 ![Opcua Keystore](/images/users-guide/opcua/opcua-keystore.png)